1.5.2

 The repository for records of Delaware state and local governments, the Delaware Public Archives contains census materials, birth, death, tax assessments, probate/estate records, land deeds, and military records.
 Also included are State, legislative, and judicial records, as well as local city government records.

-These repositories hold administrative, architectural, engineering, fiscal, genealogical, historical and legal records.
+These repositories, also known as the Office of Public Records Management, Archival Administration, and Library of Governmental Information, hold administrative, architectural, engineering, fiscal, genealogical, historical and legal records.

 The Florida State Archives collects, preserves and makes available for research historical records of state government, as well as private manuscripts, local government records, photographs and other materials that complement official state records.